Gradient-flow SDEs have unique transient population dynamics: IDENTIFIABILITY RESULTS

-Thus, non-identifiability implies that each marginal $p(\cdot, t)$ is a solution to the stationary Fokker-Planck equation \eqref{eq:fp-residual}, parameterized by the ``residual'' drift and diffusion.
-To prove that the observed marginals are stationary, it suffices to prove that \eqref{eq:fp-residual} admits a unique stationary solution, since each marginal would then coincide, i.e. $p(\cdot, t) = p(\cdot, 0)$ $\forall t \ge 0$.
-First, we observe that the regularity and linear growth conditions assumed for the drift are also satisfied by the residual drift $-\nabla \Psi = -\nabla (\Psi_1 -\Psi_2)$.
-We also note that $\sigma^2 = \sigma_1^2 - \sigma_2^2>0$ ensures that $\mathcal{L}_{-\nabla \Psi, \sigma^2}$ is uniformly elliptic.
-It then follows from classical theory that if a stationary distribution to the residual process exists, then it must be unique (see \citep[Theorem 4.16, Example 4.1.8]{bogachev2022fokker} and \citep{kang2014characterization}). \end{proof}
+We note that the PDE \eqref{eq:fp-residual} is the Fokker-Planck equation, parametrized by the ``residual'' drift and diffusion.
+Then, to prove that $p(\cdot, t) = p(\cdot, 0)$ $\forall t \ge 0$, it suffices to show that there is at most one probability distribution, $p(\cdot, t) = \mu$, which solves \eqref{eq:fp-residual}, since each marginal would then coincide.
+Since the residual diffusivity $\sigma_1^2-\sigma_2^2>0$ is nondegenerate, and the residual drift $-\nabla (\Psi_1 -\Psi_2)$ is Lipschitz and obeys linear growth, it follows that the residual Fokker-Planck equation \eqref{eq:fp-residual} has at most one stationary distribution \citep[Theorem 4.1.6, Example 4.1.8]{bogachev2022fokker}. \end{proof}

-\paragraph{Discussion.} Two observations are in order.
-First, \cref{prop:stationary_non_iden} shows that one needs to know either the diffusivity $\sigma^2$ or the potential $\Psi$ to disambiguate the true SDE from candidates which generate the same stationary marginals.
-With~\cref{thm:identifiability}, we show that this assumption is not required if the marginals are transient.
-Importantly, in practice, it is generally hard to get a good a priori estimate of the diffusivity parameter.
-Instead, it is often possible to observe transient behavior.
-Second, our theoretical result relies on continuous observations and an infinite-data regime.
-However, in practice, one can only access a finite number of samples from a finite number of marginals.
-We empirically investigate the finite-data setting in \cref{sec:experiments}.
+By reducing non-identifiability to the uniqueness of solutions to an elliptic PDE, our proof provides a fundamental insight about gradient-flow SDEs: \emph{observing non-identifiability between two processes is equivalent to observing a residual process at equilibrium}.
+If the SDE parameters are time-homogeneous, then each marginal $p(\cdot, t)$ coincides with the unique stationary distribution.
+Even if the parameters are time-inhomogeneous, non-identifiability is still characterized by equilibrium.
+However, equilibrium would not imply a static set of marginals, since equilibrium itself may change over time.
+We provide an example in \cref{ex: non_identifiability_time_inhomo}, where the stationary distributions of the residual process coincide with Brownian marginals $\mathcal{N}(0,t)$.
+In \cref{sec:time_inhomo}, we also prove sufficient conditions for identifiability in the time-inhomogeneous case, when the SDE parameters change at discrete times, a setting commonly observed in cell development \citep{monnier2012bayesian}.